 In an industry where you’re responsible for handling large sums of money and filing mounds of legal paperwork, it’s no surprise that there’s a strict process for becoming a real estate agent.
 Perhaps more important than the time and money that goes into getting your license is the backbone of licensure: completing your pre-licensing training at a legitimate real estate school.

 The real estate agent schooling that you need to get licensed is called “pre-licensing.”
 Most states require 40-180 hours of schooling, with some states splitting the coursework into multiple mini-courses.
-Most states allow applicants to do this online through programs like Real Estate Express.
+Most states allow applicants to do this online through programs like the CE Shop or Colibri Real Estate.